Archive for the 'cooking american cookery' Category

 History Dish Mondays: The Original Christmas Cookie

-There are two very interesting aspects to this recipe.
-It comes from Amelia Simmons’ book American Cookery, the first cookbook of American authorship, published in 1796.
+This recipe comes from Amelia Simmons’ book American Cookery, the first cookbook of American authorship, published in 1796.
 It’s one of the earliest printed uses of the word cookie or “cookey,” an Americanism derived from the Dutch word koekje, a little cake that was offered as a treat to New Year’s day visitors in New York City.

-Secondly, this recipe was published at a time when Christmas was not uniformly celebrated.
+It was published at a time when Christmas was not uniformly celebrated.
 Santa Claus wasn’t invented for another thirty years, and the domestic, gift giving Christmas we’re familiar with today did not exist.
-There was a great debate as to whether Christmas should be celebrated piously, in quiet prayer and devotion; or in a more traditional Solstice celebration, with a focus on drinking and mischief. ”The Antics” were roaming the streets of Boston, a rowdy gang who burst into the houses of the wealthy, and acted out bawdy plays for a reward of money or alcohol. ”Callathumpian bands” paraded around the streets of New York, their purpose to make as much noise and cause as much chaos as possible.
+There was a great debate as to whether Christmas should be celebrated piously, in quiet prayer and devotion; or in a more traditional Solstice celebration, with a focus on drinking and mischief.
+“The Antics” were roaming the streets of Boston, a rowdy gang who burst into the houses of the wealthy, and acted out bawdy plays for a reward of money or alcohol.
+“Callathumpian bands” paraded around the streets of New York, their purpose to make as much noise and cause as much chaos as possible.

 For more on the origins of modern Christmas, read Stephen Nissenbaum’s amazing book, The Battle for Christmas.
 I don’t know more about this recipe in particular, but I was intrigued to taste the earliest American Christmas cookie recipe that I know of.